 Clown Barbs are not exceptionally difficult to care for provided their water is kept clean and at the proper temperature.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-Replace 25 - 50% of the tank water at least once a month.
-If the tank is densely stocked 20 - 25% should be replaced weekly or every other week.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+Replace 25 to 50% of the tank water at least once a month.
+If the tank is densely stocked, 20 to 25% should be replaced weekly or every other week.

-The Clown Barb is a species that will swim in all parts of the tank, but prefers to swim in open areas in the middle.
-They can reach up to 4 inches in length so a school will need at least a 25 gallon aquarium.
-But because they are very active swimmers it is better to have a tank that is 30 inches long and 30 gallons or more.
+The Clown Barb will swim in all parts of the tank but prefers open areas in the middle.
+They can reach up to 4 inches in length, so a school will need at least a 25-gallon aquarium.
+However, because they are very active swimmers, it is better to have a tank that is 30 inches long and 30 gallons or more.
 Provide good filtration and do regular water changes.
 Additionally, the tank should be covered as they may jump.

 Minimum Tank Size: 25 gal (95 L)